gregriss/brain-scribe/README.md

 ## Tech

 This App was built with MongoDB/Cloud Atlas, Express.js server, React.js, and Node.js.
-I also used Boostrap and SASS, as well as the Google Cloud Speech API, the Web Speech API/React Speech Recognition package, the HTML Drag and Drop API, and the Express File Upload package.
+I also used Boostrap and SASS, as well as the Google Cloud Speech API, the Web Speech API/React Speech Recognition package, the HTML Drag and Drop API, Axios Library, and the Express File Upload package.

 ## License